Skip to main content

 A Systems Approach to Female Hormonal Health

-For women navigating the complexities of and beyond, hormonal protocols may involve low-dose Testosterone Cypionate for libido and vitality, alongside Progesterone to support mood and sleep.
+For women navigating the complexities of perimenopause and beyond, hormonal protocols may involve low-dose Testosterone Cypionate for libido and vitality, alongside Progesterone to support mood and sleep.
 The principles of creating a receptive environment are just as critical here.
-The female is a finely balanced network, and lifestyle factors are powerful regulators.
+The female endocrine system is a finely balanced network, and lifestyle factors are powerful regulators.

 Chronic stress and the resulting high cortisol levels can interfere with progesterone receptors, making a given dose of supplemental progesterone less effective.
 A diet rich in cruciferous vegetables can support healthy estrogen metabolism in the liver, helping to maintain a favorable balance of estrogen metabolites.
 These are direct, mechanistic ways that lifestyle choices enhance the body’s ability to utilize and benefit from hormonal support.